dylan7474/openaiChat/README.md

   log or the UI diagnostics panel and run it from the same machine to confirm connectivity.
 * Run `./openaichat --check-search` to confirm the web search environment variables are visible before launching the server.
 The command prints the resolved endpoint and exits with a non-zero status when search is disabled.
+* Run `./openaichat --probe-search` to fire a sample query against the configured web search endpoint.
+The helper reports the HTTP status, response size, and provides an equivalent `curl` command so you can retry the request manually.
 * Run `./openaichat --check-webui` to probe the derived Open WebUI API endpoints (including the fallback tags URL) without starting the HTTP server.
 The tool lists which endpoints responded and how many models they returned so you can compare the results with manual `curl` tests.